canidlogic/warp/README.md

 ## Filter utilities

+`warpword.pl` transforms WEFT by splitting content words into content words that carry actual linguistic words, and content words that carry other things, such as punctuation, numbers, and symbols.
+This transformation makes it easier for later scripts in the pipeline to apply operations only to linguistic words.
+Content words that are linguistic in the output of this script will have at least one codepoint that is in Unicode General Category L.

 `warphyphen.pl` transforms WEFT by applying hyphenation.
 It can also be used to generate word lists.
 Hyphenation can be based on a word list with hyphenation points marked by grave accents, or a TeX hyphenation pattern file, or a combination of both.
+You must first use `warpword.pl` or a similar script to split content words into linguistic and non-linguistic content.
 See the script documentation for further information.

 ## Target utilities